 Initially, life without alcohol seems unimaginable.
-For an alcoholic, daily life begins and ends with the liquid.
+For an alcoholic, daily life begins and ends with liquor.
 Alcoholism is not called a disease without good reason.
-Even the World Health organization (WHO) endorses this fact.
+Even the World Health Organization (WHO) endorses this fact.

 Over a period of time, a person’s condition worsens.
 The book reorganized the world over, Alcoholics Anonymous (or The Big Book as it is popularly known as), predicts the fate of an alcoholic – asylum, jail or a painful horrible death.

 But without the substance, there is an about-turn in a person’s life, which becomes more meaningful in every conceivable way.
 Most of the things that deserved priority, and were given least importance to, get revived once again, most of the times, for the better.

 In this writer’s case, life changed completely.
 The scribe underwent a feeling of happiness, of sheer contentment, in all aspects of day-to-day affairs.
 This included eating, sleeping, physical activities; in general, life became more disciplined.
 A daily routine was formulated and followed to ensure the continuity of a satisfying, more productive life.